rschristopher/rschristopher.github.io/src/references/nostr.md

 Nostr is a *protocol* for decentralized social networking.
 In other words, you can use *any* Nostr client and you'll be looking at the same social network.
-In effect this replaces twitter, telegram, and any other centrally controlled social network -- allowing an open and uncensorable social network.
+This replaces twitter, telegram, and any other centrally controlled social network -- allowing an open and uncensorable social network.